 Sometimes when considering how to get over a bad interview, you can’t think of anything specific that went wrong.
 You might just generally feel that your interview skills are not up to scratch.
 If that’s the case, at least now you know what to expect next time, so you know what to prepare.

 If you generally need to brush up on your interview skills, how about asking a friend or family member if they can help you practice?
 Alternatively, if you feel silly doing this, it might be a good idea to enlist the help of a recruitment consultant.

 Many people don’t understand what to expect from a recruitment agency and will therefore avoid working with them.
 While they may not provide intensive career coaching, a reputable recruitment agency will give career advice in relation to the role you’re applying for.

 What’s more, their knowledge of the industry can take the pain out of your job search by only submitting your CV to relevant jobs.
 If you’re honest about your lack of interview experience, a recruitment consultant should give you example questions to practice answering.

 A Few Final Thoughts on Recovering From a Bad Interview Experience

 The important thing after a bad interview is not to over analyse the experience to the point that it drives you insane!
 Following the above steps can help you get over a bad interview experience and increase your chances of success next time.

-Here at Adria Solutions, we have encountered interview many interview blunders.
+We have encountered many interview blunders.
 The way we handle them is to ask our candidates to explain in an email to us, as honestly and concisely as they can;

 - What went wrong?